-Ice Group is committed to ensuring that all its activities comply with or exceed the standards of the jurisdictions in which it conducts its business.
 The company's reputation for honesty, integrity and professionalism is its most valuable asset, which it aims to maintain and protect at all times, and is dependent upon the good judgment, ethical standards and personal integrity of every individual in the company.

-It is the obligation of the Ice Group employees to conduct themselves in a manner to ensure the maintenance of these standards.
+It is the obligation of Ice Group employees to conduct themselves in a manner to ensure the maintenance of these standards.
 Such actions and conduct will be important factors in evaluating an employee's judgment and competence, and an important element in the evaluation of an employee for promotion.
 Correspondingly, insensitivity to or disregard for the principles of the Ice Group's professional and ethical standards will be grounds for appropriate disciplinary actions.

-Compliance requires adherence to law, regulations and Ice Group's compliance policy documents.
+Compliance requires adherence to laws, regulations and Ice Group's compliance policy documents.
 The company works systematically to ensure implementation and has established a governance structure defining roles and responsibilities throughout the group.